seanhpmcon/main-notes/Databases/SQL Server/SQL Server Container.md

 Manage linked servers in SQL Server Management Studio since DBeaver doesn't have the fields displayed for it to work

 Aliasing Linked server tables by the LinkServerName.Database.dbo.Table

+### Connecting to a SQL Server container instance
+To connect to the instance in Management Studio, use the following syntax `IPaddress,port` .
+This is also the syntax for creating a connection to a linked server.